soulhotel/FF-ULTIMA/README.md

 1. Download the latest version on the [release page](https://github.com/soulhotel/FF-CSS-ULTIMA/releases/latest).
 2. Copy everything in the ffultima.zip into your `chrome` folder.
-3. For first time installation, you need to apply the `user.js` to firefox to access the theme settings.
+3. For first time installation, you need to apply the `user.js` to firefox to access theme settings.
-4. In the chrome folder, youll see the `user.js`, move it <ins>out the chrome folder and into the Profile Folder<ins>.
+4. So in the chrome folder, youll see the `user.js`.
+Move it <ins>out the chrome folder and into the Profile Folder<ins>.
 5. Restart Firefox.
 6. <ins>**Wait** for Firefox to open</ins>, then delete the `user.js` file.
 </details>